-- Sends NASP updates as received by NASP - Encourages NASP membership, attendance at conferences, and coordinates housing at NASP Convention - Coordinates fall SPSY Awareness activity and spring SPSY Advocacy activity - Attends NASP Student Leaders program meeting at the annual NASP convention.
+- Actively participates in the Student Leader Program, as directed by NASP - Sends NASP updates as received by NASP - Encourages NASP membership, attendance at conferences, and coordinates housing at NASP Convention - Coordinates fall SPSY Awareness activity and spring SPSY Advocacy activity - Provides leadership for other local initiatives, as determined by the team - If attending the NASP convention, attends the NASP Student Leaders program meeting. - Prepare brief reports for UO School Psychology Program faculty on activities of the NASP Student Leadership Team.
+Brief reports should be presented orally at program/faculty meetings or submitted in writing to be included in the faculty meeting minutes.